GED® test information Expand Link

 What is the cost?

 Test registration costs $100.00.
-We accept money order, certified cheques, VISA and MasterCard.
-We cannot accept Debit Mastercard.
+We accept VISA and MasterCard.
+We do not accept Debit Mastercard.

 If I fail a test or tests and need to re-write is there a charge?